What are the Health Benefits of Christmas Spice?

 What seems to be the problem with the RSS?
 Are there any error messages?
 It’s working fine for me and other people seem to be subscribing to it OK.

-5. mary anne Says:
+5. mary anne says:

 Hi April!
 I tried subscribing again after my reboot and it worked!
 Guess its my browser.